cflee/sloca-checker/README.md

 ----------------|-------------------|---------------
-endpoint        | String that should be appended to the Base URL | mandatory description     | String description of the test, used only for output | mandatory result          | JSON object that is the expected result | mandatory checks          | JSON array of Check objects | mandatory authenticate    | Boolean: true if token should be generated and sent, false otherwise | optional, default true (send token) post            | Boolean: true if request method should be POST, false if request should be GET | optional, default false (GET)
+endpoint        | String that should be appended to the Base URL | mandatory description     | String description of the test, used only for output | mandatory result          | JSON object that is the expected result | mandatory if `checks` is not specified checks          | JSON array of Check objects | mandatory if `result` is not specified authenticate    | Boolean: true if token should be generated and sent, false otherwise | optional, default true (send token) post            | Boolean: true if request method should be POST, false if request should be GET | optional, default false (GET)

+**At least one** of `result` or `checks` keys must be provided.

+Note that the `result` and `checks` keys are not mutually exclusive.
+You may include both, and the `result` value will be taken as check #0 with 'exact' check type.

 All other keys in the objects are treated as parameters for the POST or GET request.
 Values may be any valid JSON value, but they will be converted to String before being sent in the HTTP request.

+Handling of JSON arrays as a URL value is not defined, `["year","gender"]` will likely end up exactly like that instead of `year,gender`, so specify that exact String instead.

 **Sample POST request:**